Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, many delegates suggested that it is necessary to carefully consider the regulation allowing Hanoi City to decide on investment projects that convert over 1,000 hectares of forest land and over 500 hectares of rice land, and resettle over 50,000 people.

-Deputy Pham Van Hoa (Dong Thap delegation) said that Hanoi should only have the authority to decide on projects converting less than 1,000 hectares of forest and less than 500 hectares of rice land.
-Above this level, it is necessary to ask for permission from competent authorities.
+Deputy Pham Van Hoa ( Dong Thap delegation) said that Hanoi should only have the authority to decide on projects converting less than 1,000 hectares of forest and less than 500 hectares of rice land.
+Above this level, it is necessary to request permission from competent authorities.
 "I think that is more appropriate.
 Although there is a specific mechanism, it cannot be more specific than that," Mr. Hoa emphasized.
 Similarly, Vice President and General Secretary of the Vietnam Red Cross Society Nguyen Hai Anh (Dong Thap delegation) said that Hanoi's forest coverage rate is only 5.59%, belonging to the group of provinces and cities with low forest coverage rates in the country.
-From there, the Deputy said that Hanoi needs to focus on further preserving the area of forest land, minimizing projects requiring the conversion of production forest land; at the same time, there are solutions to increase the green area in the city's urban center.
-Delegate Nguyen Hai Anh also suggested that in special cases where it is necessary to convert production forest areas, stricter regulations and a mechanism for collecting public opinions should be added.
-He also suggested that the draft law on the capital city should stipulate a maximum area that can be converted instead of stipulating a minimum area of 1,000 hectares or more for forest land and 500 hectares for rice land.
+From there, the Deputy said that Hanoi needs to focus on further preserving the area of forest land, minimizing projects that require the conversion of production forest land; at the same time, there are solutions to increase the green area in the city's urban center.
+Delegate Nguyen Hai Anh also proposed that in special cases where it is necessary to convert production forest areas, stricter regulations and a mechanism for collecting public opinions must be added.
+At the same time, he suggested that the draft law on the Capital City must stipulate the maximum area that can be converted instead of the minimum area of 1,000 hectares or more for forest land and 500 hectares for rice land.

 Concerns about urban government model